arcetri/gandalf/README.md

 #### 3.2.1.
 Basic templating functionality

-When rendering template, Mako executes pieces of Python code that are embedded into the templates and pastes into the document whatever those Python snippets evaluated into.
+When rendering template, Mako executes pieces of Python code that are embedded into the template and pastes into the document whatever those Python snippets evaluated into.
 The special syntax that is used for inline python code is symbols ${ and }.
 For example, template file containing